 The thread count is high at 200tc for a smooth and comfortable sensation.
-In fact, you may not even need to put a duvet cover over this protector since it doesn’t feel like it is made out of plastic.
+You may not even need to put a duvet cover over this protector since it doesn’t feel like it is made out of plastic.

-The Soak and Sleep can be easily washed and luckily does not take too long to dry.
-It can even be tumble dried at medium heat so you are able to use it same day potentially as when you washed it.
+The Soak and Sleep can be easily washed in the washing machine and luckily does not take too long to dry.
+It can even be tumble dried at medium heat so you can use it the same day potentially as when you washed it.

 Rather than rely just on the type of material to repel water, it has a fine layer of Teflon coating.
 This enables the material to remain breathable and lightweight, not to mention dead quiet.

 There is one downside to this though.
 It only repels water.
 It is not 100% waterproof.
 Now, in most scenarios, your duvet will be protected.
 In the case of bedwetting that is not caught right away, eventually, some moisture may make its way through the protector.